 “Blessed are You...
-Ruler of the universe, who did not leave anything lacking in His world, and created in it goodly creatures and goodly trees to give pleasure to people.”|
+Ruler of the universe, who left nothing lacking in His world, and created in it goodly creatures and goodly trees to give people pleasure in them.”

-“Rabbi Jacob taught: One who is reviewing his [Torah] studies while walking along the way and interrupts his study to exclaim, ‘How splendid this tree is!’
-‘How fair this field is!’
-Scripture considers it as if he has forfeited his soul.”
+“Rabbi Jacob taught: One who is reviewing his Torah studies while walking along the way and interrupts his study to exclaim, ‘How splendid this tree is!’
+‘How fair this field is!’ — Scripture considers this as if he has forfeited his soul.”
 (Avot 3:9)

-The significance of this statement is that there exists a fundamental connection between the physical and spiritual worlds.
-They are not two separate domains, but rather comprise together a complete structure.
-Therefore the lofty splendor of the palace-world is able to penetrate and ennoble the material world.
+The significance of this statement is that there exists a fundamental connection between the physical and spiritual realms.
+They are not two separate worlds, but rather comprise together a complete structure.
+Therefore the lofty splendor of the palace (the spiritual realm) is able to penetrate and ennoble the antechamber (the physical world).

 (Adapted from LeNetivot Yisrael vol. II, pp. 144-146)